-This is not some fictional nightmare, Third World disaster area or a grim vision from history.
-This is the eurozone in 2012.
+This is not some fictional nightmare, a disaster in the developing world, nor a grim vision from history.
+This is Greece in 2012.

 The immediate financial problems are triggering what Komninos Mantas, president of the country's primary teachers' union, the DOE, describes as a "cyclone of cuts".
-"Unfortunately," he says, speaking through an interpreter and sipping from a large glass of thick iced coffee, "the education system is at the centre of it."
+"Unfortunately, the education system is at the centre of it," he says.

-The check-shirted union leader says that the proportion of Greece's shrinking gross domestic product spent on education is now just 2.35 per cent, the country's lowest level for half a century.
+The union leader says the proportion of Greece's shrinking gross domestic product spent on education is now just 2.35 per cent, the country's lowest level for half a century.
 That compares with about 6 per cent in the UK.
-And it helps to explain why teachers in Greece are now expected to survive on as little as pound;500 a month in a country where prices are not much lower than England.
+And it helps to explain why teachers in Greece are now expected to survive on as little as pound;500 a month in a country where prices are not much lower than those in Britain.